American football: Officials and fouls

 Another set of officials, the chain crew, are responsible for moving the chains.
 The chains, consisting of two large sticks with a 10-yard-long chain between them, are used to measure for a first down.
-The chain crew stays on the sidelines during the game, but if requested by the officials they will briefly bring the chains on to the field to measure.
+The chain crew stays on the sidelines during the game, but if requested by the officials, they will briefly bring the chains onto the field to measure.
 A typical chain crew will have at least three people—two members of the chain crew will hold either of the two sticks, while a third will hold the down marker.
 The down marker, a large stick with a dial on it, is flipped after each play to indicate the current down and is typically moved to the approximate spot of the ball.
 The chain crew system has been used for over 100 years and is considered an accurate measure of distance, rarely subject to criticism from either side.